 “Hold Up Your Hand!”

-In 1928, Heartfield creates one of his most famous images, “5 Finger Hat Die Hand” (The Hand Has Five Fingers).
+In 1928, Heartfield created one of his most famous images, “5 Finger Hat Die Hand” (The Hand Has Five Fingers).
 It remains one of the most iconic political images of all time.

-Heartfield’s son, Tom George Heartfield, told the curator this story.
-The KPD Party, the political party that opposed The Nazis, was searching for a symbol to link its five candidates.
-Suddenly, John Heartfield jumped up in a meeting.
+Heartfield’s son, Tom George Heartfield, told Heartfield’s grandson this story.
+The KPD Party, the political party that opposed the Nazis, searched for a symbol to link its five candidates.
+John Heartfield jumped up in a meeting.
 He waved his hand, saying, “What is more powerful than the fingers of the human hand working together.”
 Everyone immediately agreed.
-Heartfield went to a factory and, as the workers left, he shouted, “Hold Up Your Hand!”
-Later, he sorted though hundreds of photographs to choose the exact one that was the most powerful image.
+Heartfield went to a factory.
+He shouted, “Hold Up Your Hand!” as each worker passed him.
+Later, he sorted through hundreds of photographs to choose the most memorable image.

-Heartfield also creates pages and layouts for the sports paper Die Arena (The Arena).
+During this period, Heartfield also created pages and layouts for the sports paper Die Arena (The Arena).

-John Heartfield marries his second wife, Barbara Friedman.
+John Heartfield married his second wife, Barbara Friedman in 1928.